System-Crashed/gitpod-keepalive/README.md

 ---

 ## Notes
-- **Signing out** from Gitpod in the browser will invalidate the cookies used by this script.
-Make sure to update the `cookies.json` file if you sign out or if your cookies expire.
+- **Signing out** from Gitpod in the browser will invalidate the sessions.
 ---

 By following the steps above, you will be able to keep your Gitpod workspace active without worrying about session timeouts.
 If you have any questions or run into issues, feel free to open an **issue** !